A Short Introduction to Cosmology and its Current Status: Preamble

 The following set of lectures was designed for the Les Houches Summer School 2025 on The Dark Universe.
 The task was to summarise modern cosmology in four lectures of 1.5 hours each.
 This was quite a challenge as they have to cover a lot of material in too little time.
 They should be seen more as a roadmap which points the reader to the relevant topics.
 If anything, you might want to use these lectures to dive into more detailed explanations of the various topics that they touch on.
 Other lecturers at this Summer School will have gone into more depth in the various topics.
 We have relied on David Alonso's cosmology lecture notes and Pedro Ferreira's general relativity $\&$ cosmology lecture notes for Oxford students.
 You can find many other texts and lecture notes out there that you can consult \cite{Dodelson,Baumann_cosmology,1999coph.book.....P}.

 We should get some conventions established from the outset.
 For a start, we will assume that the time coordinate, $t$, and the spatial coordinate, ${\vec{ x}}=(x^1,x^2,x^3)$, can be organised into a 4-vector $(x^0,x^1,x^2,x^3)=(ct,{\vec{ x}})$, where $c$ is the speed of light.
 In these lectures we will take $c=1$, unless we find it useful to keep it in explicitly.
 Throughout these lecture notes we will use the $(-,+,+,+)$ convention for the metric.
-We will be using the convention that Roman labels (like $i$, $j$, etc) span $1$ to $3$ and label spatial vectors, while Greek labels (such as $\alpha$, $\beta$, etc) span $0$ to $3$ and label space-time vectors.\\
+We will be using the convention that Roman labels (like $i$, $j$, etc) span $1$ to $3$ and label spatial vectors, while Greek labels (such as $\alpha$, $\beta$, etc) span $0$ to $3$ and label space-time vectors.
+Additionally, we will denote derivatives with respect to time with a dot, $\dot{x}\equiv \mathrm{d}x/\mathrm{d}t$. \\